-Annex (1) Clause 2 - Transferor's authorisation Suggestions Observation for registration 1.
-Registration of an initial notice is ineffective unless authorised by the transferor in writing.
-2. Registration of an amendment notice that adds receivables or extends the period of effectiveness of the registration of a notice is ineffective unless authorised by the transferor in writing.
-3. Registration of an amendment notice that adds a transferor is ineffective unless authorised by the additional transferor in writing.
-4. Authorisation may be given before or after the registration of an initial or amendment notice.
-Needs to be modified by merging 1,2 & 5 in one point.
-Authorization in point (4): needs to be cleared or deleted.
+Annex (1) Clause 2 - Transferor's authorisation Suggestions Observation for registration Registration of an initial notice is ineffective unless authorised by the transferor in writing.
+Registration of an amendment notice that adds receivables or extends the period of effectiveness of the registration of a notice is ineffective unless authorised by the transferor in writing.
+Registration of an amendment notice that adds a transferor is ineffective unless authorised by the additional transferor in writing.
+Authorisation may be given before or after the registration of an initial or amendment notice. point.
 There is a repetition in this Article, as points No. 1 & 2 are covered by what mentioned in the point No. 5.
 5. A written transfer agreement is sufficient to constitute authorisation by the transferor for the registration of an initial or amendment notice covering a receivable described in that transfer agreement.
 Clause 4 - Advance registration A notice may be registered before a transfer or the entry into of a transfer agreement to which the notice relates.
 A notice may be registered before or after entry into force of the transfer agreement.
 There is a contradiction with what mentioned in Article (2) above.
 The notice issued from the transferor needs to be supported\backed with a transfer agreement and the notice should be in writing, in all cases. so, I cannot allow the registration for a notice that is not supported by